The SegmentOS logo, featuring 'Segment' in black text and 'OS' in a vibrant color gradient.

 Frequently Asked Questions (FAQ)

-Can I validate a business idea without building a prototype?
+Can I validate without building a prototype?

 Don’t find the answer?
 We can help.